Lecturer, Faculty of Integrated Technologies and Deputy Director, Office of AVC (Research)

 IoT applications using sensors for gases and chemicals; agriculture; algae cultivation

 Brunei has the potential to generate value-added products, chemicals, fuels and energy from biomass or wastes from industries via biomass conversion processes such as gasification and pyrolysis.
 The concept of biorefinery is the integration of processes which is comparable to petroleum refinery, but instead it uses biomass as its feedstock and has the potential to diversify the economy away from oil and gas.
+Biorefining is considered as one of the key enabling strategies of the Circular Economy.
 Rice husk, rice straw, grasses, invasive species (eg: Acacia) and microalgae/macroalgae species are a few of many potential candidates of biomass feedstock.
 However, the selection of biomass feedstock and their characterisation is an essential pre-requisite step to find out whether the material is suitable for conversion.
-The generated biomass products have to also undergo characterisation to assess their viability towards potential usage in various industrial applications such as energy (biofuels), agriculture and bio-based chemicals.
+The generated biomass products have to also undergo characterisation to assess their viability towards potential usage in various industrial applications such as energy (biofuels), agriculture (biochar) and bio-based chemicals.
 This particular research area is vast, and processes may include a combination of: i) Feedstock pre-treatment; ii) Thermochemical processes such as pyrolysis, gasification and combustion; iii) The incorporation of catalyst such as zeolites, metal-oxides or natural minerals into the processes; iv) Potential separation of selected chemicals/gases

 The objective of this project is to design and improve the biomass pyrolysis system, particularly the reactor and feeding unit.
 Students are required to review the existing system in laboratory, pilot plants and industries, particularly on biomass conversion systems; compare and make several design concepts to suit the requirement.
 A simple prototype is expected which shall be incorporated onto our existing pyrolysis/gasification system unit.
 Knowledge on CAD software such as Solidwork is essential.